oetiker/sourcey-buildpack/README.md

 [![Build Status](https://travis-ci.org/oetiker/sourcey-buildpack.svg)](https://travis-ci.org/oetiker/sourcey-buildpack)

-Isn't it simply amazing to see these demos, where they throw a bunch of php, ruby, java or python code at a Cloud Foundry site and it gets magically turned into a running web applications.
+Isn't it simply amazing to see these demos, where they throw a bunch of php, ruby, Java or python code at a Cloud Foundry site and it gets magically turned into a running web applications.
 Alas for me, life is often a wee bit more complicated than that.
 My projects always seem to required a few extra libraries or they are even written in an dead scripting language like Perl.

 That's where `sourcey-buildpack` comes in.
 It allows you to easily compile any libraries and binaries from source.
-It takes care of putting everyting into the right spot so that the end result happily lives in `/home/vcap/sourcey` and it even knows that it does, and therefore does not require any `LD_LIBRARY_PATH` or other special magic to make it work.
+It takes care of putting everything into the right spot so that the end result happily lives in `/home/vcap/sourcey` and it even knows that it does, and therefore does not require any `LD_LIBRARY_PATH` or other special magic to make it work.